GRA 6294 Labour Law and Labour Economics

 - Fundamental rights in European labor law

-- The right to conduct business: The management prerogatives
+- The management prerogatives

 - The collective rights: The right to organize, the right to collective bargaining, the right to strike, as well as various aspects of the Nordic and Norwegian system of collective bargaining